Nakilon/rasel/README.md

   - [ ] configurable print size and time limits?

 ## Development notes

-When using jruby you should set env var `CI` to bundle and run tests avoiding the `gem ruby-prof` installation failure.

 TODO: add a tutorial how to debug with `rasel-annotated`